duneanalytics/docs/docs/reference/dune-v2/index.md

 Dune V2 changes our entire database architecture.
 We are transitioning away from a PostgresQL database to an Instance of Apache Spark hosted on Databricks.
 The difference between the two systems can be summarized as follows:

-* Instead of PostgresQL, we will now use Databricks SQL.
+* Instead of PostgresQL, we will now use Spark SQL.
 The change in SQL keywords is minimal but might be relevant for some of your querying habits.
 * Spark is a column oriented database in contrast to PostgresQL’s row oriented approach.
 * traditional indexes are replaced by column chunk level `min/max` values